JGSolutions/jerry-gagliano/posts/create-blog-from-scratch.md

 ## Helps Build Your Creative Skills

-Your a developer and we love creating things.
+You as a developer and we love creating things.
 We have the skill and power to create anything we want on the web.
-Designing and planning does occupy most of the developer's time.
+Designing and planning do occupy most of the developer's time.
 Planning your designs properly before you begin to code keeps you challenged and learn new designing skills for future projects.

-In the meantime you will probably learn a design tool like Figma, Sketch, or Adobe XD.
-In my opinion Figma is the best tool as it's free and easy to use.
+In the meantime, you will probably learn a design tool like Figma, Sketch, or Adobe XD.
+In my opinion, Figma is the best tool as it's free and easy to use.
 Adobe recently acquired them but we will see the future.
-I actually designed this blog and other various projects myself using Figma.
+I designed this blog and other various projects myself using Figma.
 ## 3. Invest in Your Blog

 If your serious about blogging invest in your own platform and make it unqiue.
 When landing on a Medium blog it doesn't seem unique.
 All Mediums blogs look the same and some of them haven't been updated.
 I find readers could get distracted, navigate to other related blogs and you may loose your audience.